snwh/moka-icon-theme/README.md

 "Moka" is meant to be a comprehensive and well-designed icon set.

-Moka Icon Theme is distributed under the terms of either GNU GPL v.3 or Creative Commons BY-SA 3.0 license.
+Moka Icon Theme is distributed under the terms of either GNU LGPL v.3 or Creative Commons BY-SA 3.0 license.

 ###Source